Group6CapstoneGroup/music-service/README.md

 # Music Service

-An API service for music and selected song as apart of our Tune Tip project
+An API service for music and selected song as a part of our Tune Tip project

 ## Prerequisites

 ### .NET 5

-.NET is the framework under the WebAPI application.
+.NET is the framework under the Web API application.
 For more information and to download .NET please click [here](https://dotnet.microsoft.com/download/dotnet/5.0).

 ### Docker

-Docker is leveraged for automation and assures boundry seperation.
+Docker is leveraged for automation and assures boundary separation.
 For more information and to download please click this [link](https://www.docker.com/products/docker-desktop).

 ### Postman

-API integration tests are written in Postman for more information please refer to this link for a detaild overview of our testing plan.
+API integration tests are written in Postman for more information please refer to this [link](https://github.com/Group6CapstoneGroup/capstone-documents/tree/main/Test%20Plan%20and%20Test%20Results) for a detailed overview of our testing plan.

 ### Newman

-Postman tests are run via newman
+Postman tests are run via newman for information on running collections on the command line with Newman please refer [here](https://learning.postman.com/docs/running-collections/using-newman-cli/command-line-integration-with-newman/).

 ### Visual Studio 2019

 We currently are utilizing Visual Studio 2019 as our IDE for music-service.
-For information and download instructions clicke [here](https://visualstudio.microsoft.com/vs/older-downloads/).
+For information and download instructions click [here](https://visualstudio.microsoft.com/vs/older-downloads/).

 ### PostgreSQL